krunkosaurus/bettertouchtool-crypto/README.md

 3. In your Mac's menu bar, click the Better Touch Tool `icon > Preferences`.
 4. In the bottom left corner of the popup go to "Manage Presets".
 5. Click the "Import" button and select the `crypto-krunkosaurus.json` file you downloaded.
 Viola you're done!
 6. If you want support for TenX, repeat step 5 with tenx.json.
 Note that you can toggle these separate presets on and off.
+More to come!

 # Customization